-Troubleshooting meter problems
+Troubleshooting glucose meter problems

 When used correctly, your blood glucose meter should provide accurate readings.
 If you think something’s not right with your blood glucose monitoring results, start with the basics:

 - Did you calibrate the meter for the test strip you used?
-Some newer meters don’t need to be calibrated, or coded, but others won’t give an accurate reading unless you enter the code number on the box or vial of test strips into the meter.
+Most newer meters don’t need to be calibrated, or coded, but others won’t give an accurate reading unless you enter the code number on the box or vial of test strips into the meter.

 - Did you apply enough blood to the test strip?
 A too-small blood sample will yield an inaccurate reading.